 How will your children be supported financially?

-Thankfully, through a trust, you have the power to dictate which assets will be available to your children and when.
-You can also direct how those assets will be used and appoint a trustee of your choice who will oversee how your assets are invested and distributed.
-Perhaps most notably, though, you can set up your trust to continue beyond the lives of your children and provide for future generations.
+With a trust, you can direct which assets will be available to support your children and how those assets are to be used.
+You are also able to appoint a trustee to oversee how your assets are invested and distributed.
+A trust can continue even beyond the lives of your children and provide financial benefits to your future descendants.

 Will family traditions endure?